shaggytwodope/Python-text-game/README.md

 ####change log
 <b>7/10-15:</b>
+I made askEquip, and edited equip to handle equiping of the weapon.
+It currently won't update playerWeapon, and I haven't implemeted the damage buff thing.

+I made test.py, which is a combination of every file.
+Now the game works flawlessly.

 I've started to create the pickup function.
 I now need to figure out how to move the variables outside of the function and function.py and into the game.py and variable.py.

-I made test.py, which is a combination of every file.
-Now the game works flawlessly.